khealy/khealy.github.io/portfolio/restaurant/index.md

   - [Combined Data](#combined-data)

 ## Assignment
 The fictional Taste of the World Café, a restaurant serving international cuisine, debuted a new menu at the beginning of the year.
-The business owner wants to get an understanding of how the new menu items are doing with customers: what's doing well and what's not, and what the top customers like best.
+The business owner wants to get an understanding of how the new menu items are doing with customers: which items are doing well and which are not, and what its top customers seem to like best.

 Because the owner wants the information quickly and the data is in a MySQL database, all of the analysis will be done in SQL.